• Skip to primary navigation

 • 💬 Comments

-• They have so much flavor!
-You get the full effect of the flavors by marinating them overnight.
-The combination of maple syrup with dijon mustard yields absolutely delicious results.
+• They have so much flavor: You get the full effect of the flavors by marinating them overnight.
+The combination of maple syrup with Dijon mustard yields absolutely delicious results.

 📝Ingredient Notes